noahehall/theBookOfNoah/0current/apitech.md

   - Proxy-Authorization: the credentials to authenticate a user to a proxy server
     - usually after the server responds with a `407 proxy authentication required` and the `proxy-authenticate` header
   - TE: specifies the transfer encodings the client is willing to accept
+    - the server then uses `Trailer` in response
+    - TE and Trailer regulate the use of trailers
     - askholz for example use case

 ### representation headers